Application Process, Requirements, and Disqualifiers for Police Officer and Cadet:

 Examples of Duties

---Prepare reports of arrests made, investigations conducted, and unusual incidents observed.
+--Prepares reports of arrests made, investigations conducted, and unusual incidents observed.

---Serve warrants and subpoenas.
+--Serves warrants and subpoenas.

---Administer first aid in emergency situations.
+--Administers first aid in emergency situations.

---Work unsupervised as a solo unit in responding to emergencies.
+--Works unsupervised as a solo unit in responding to emergencies.

---Work rotating shifts, including nights, weekends, and holidays.
+--Works rotating shifts, including nights, weekends, and holidays.

---Perform specialized investigative or detective work as assigned by the Chief of Police.
+--Performs specialized investigative or detective work as assigned by the Chief of Police.

---Perform other duties as assigned.
+--Performs other duties as assigned.

 Experience and Training